vdesabou/kafka-docker-playground/docs/how-to-use.md

 git clone https://github.com/vdesabou/kafka-docker-playground.git -–depth 1
 ```

+> [!NOTE]
-?> Specifying `--depth 1` only get the latest version of the playground, which reduces a lot the size of the donwload
+> Specifying `--depth 1` only get the latest version of the playground, which reduces a lot the size of the donwload

 ### <img src="https://gitpod.io/static/media/gitpod.2cdd910d.svg" width="15"> Gitpod.io